 Let me tell you for example how factorial works if you are not familiar.
 For example, we want to find out factorial of 5.

 Fact(5) = 5 * 4* 3* 2* 1

 Which is 120.
 But we can also write it like this.

 Fact(5) = 5 * fact(4) and so on..

 Which gives us this formula, which is mentioned above.
 But here’s the catch it will go only till fact 0 which is 1 or fact 1 which is also 1 and that’s very very important while using recursion.
 If we don’t specify that then it will go into negative numbers which we don’t want.
 This is called Base condition.
 We have to know and specify the base condition before using recursions because without a base condition, it will end up becoming an infinite loop, till the memory gets exhausted and you get a segmentation fault.

 Now let’s built out the program using recursion.

 One thing that should be noted down here is that not every question is suitable to use recursion to solve them.
 Some like this one, which has a straightforward formula that can be used.
 Plus, we have to have a base condition beforehand otherwise, it’s no good.

 On that note, that’s all for today’s class.
 Today we saw what are functions, Types of Function, How to use them and then we take a look at Recursion or Recursive Functions.
 Functions are very much used in Python Programming.
 So start practicing them.
 To look more about Functions and Recursions, CLICK HERE.
-Till then, this is professor void, signing off, I will meet you in the next one, “Happy Coding” and Bye.
+Till then, this is Dolores Haze, signing off, I will meet you in the next one, “Happy Coding” and Bye.